stevenrao/adb-proj/README.md

 2) openssl library,  build from boringssl.

-3) libusb,  provide from install from apt package
+3) libusb,  install from apt package

 ### how to build
 #### 1、construct docker images